 The College uses the following Examination Boards: AQA, Edexcel, OCR and WJEC.

 All Candidates receive a statement of entry from school indicating the subjects they are being entered for and the levels of entry, where applicable.
+This happened every year in late February or early March.
 Please check that these are correct.
-Some subjects only have one tier of entry, some have Foundation or Higher tiers and Mathematics has Foundation, Intermediate and Higher tiers.
-If you think something is wrong see your subject teacher in the first instance and ask them to inform the exams office of the change in writing.
+Some subjects only have one tier of entry, some have Foundation or Higher tiers.
+If you think something is wrong, speak to your subject teacher in the first instance and ask them to inform the exams office of the change in writing.

 Candidates are entered under the name format of First Name + One middle initial + (Legal) Surname, e.g. Adam J. Smith.

 Each candidate has a four-digit candidate number.
 This is the number that should be entered on all examination papers.
 It will appear next to your name on seating plans, examination registers and the card on your allocated desk in the exam room.
-Candidates are seated in number order so you can use this to find your place.
-Please learn it.
+Please remember it.

 If you have a clash of examinations please see the Exams Office as soon as possible to clarify your arrangements.
 You will normally take one exam, have a short supervised break and then take your 2nd exam.
 If your break is over lunchtime you will need to bring a packed lunch.
 You will not be allowed to use a mobile phone during this time and if you need to go to the toilet you will be escorted by staff.